oppia/oppia-web-developer-docs/Launching-new-features.md

 ## Settings of Feature Flags

-We use the following principles to determine the value of a feature flags:

-- Feature flag can be enabled via 2 methods, by editing `Rollout percentage for logged-in users (0-100)` or `Force-enable for all users`.
-The rollout-percentage method is use to enable the feature-flag for the defined percentage of logged-in users.
-The force-enable method is use to force enable the feature flag for logged-in as well as the logged-out users.
-Setting force enable property will disable the effect of all the existing properties.
+Feature flags can be configured in two ways:

+- **Editing 'Rollout percentage for logged-in users (0-100)'.** This turns on the feature flag for the specified percentage of logged-in users.
+Logged-out users are not affected.
+- **Editing 'Force-enabled for all users'.** This turns on the feature flag for all logged-in and logged-out users, and overrides all the other feature flag settings.

 ![Example feature setting](images/adminPageFeatureFlagSettings.png)